sharemali-official/ShareMali-s-Bot-Extension/README.md

 ---

-## Removing / Changing the Default Prefix
+## Deleting Extensions / Changing the Default Prefix

 By default, ShareMali uses: